MariusArhaug/WishList/wishList/core/src/README.md

 Knowing now that our modules structure is finally working, the following Sprints can be done in a way more efficient way and hopefully with more reviewers for merge requests.

+We've completed User Story 1, with complete support for UI and Storage of users, and we've only implemented the core functionality of use case Story-2.

 # Functionality

 - When the app opens, the user has to log in.